 - Live AIS data of vessels currently at the port or waiting at anchorage

 This provides a more accurate forward-looking representation of the situation at the port, allowing shippers to better plan pick up slots and organize the warehouse space.

 Portcast uses Live Median Vessel Wait Time as the main indicator to create a forward-looking representation of levels of congestion at a given port.
 Similarly, when calculating vessel and container ETAs, our machine learning algorithms take into consideration congestion at all the ports throughout the voyage, providing a more accurate timeline for the journey.

 Interested to learn more about how our solutions can be tailored to your business?
-Fill in this contact form or set up tracking now (in less than 3 minutes).
+Feel book a meeting with us.